Our message this week is a long one, but it’s worthwhile.

 Another thing you need to know is that our minds are master storytellers.
 They are designed to take a few data points, connect the dots, and fill in the gaps.
 Our minds make assumptions, create predictions, assign meaning, offer interpretations, and add judgments to the bits of information we take in.
 In other words, they spin up stories, and, when anxiety is writing that narrative, it’s going to err on the side of danger, overestimation of threat, and catastrophe.

 Knowing these things, it is important to question your mind and to separate the facts from the fictions.
 Facts are the things that you can know for sure, right now, through your direct sensory experience.
 Fictions are the things, elements, and details added by your mind.

 ACTION STEP 1: Hone in the FACTS of the situation.

 A challenge with the coronavirus situation is that most of us have very few (if any) direct experience facts, so we have to rely on other sources of information.
 In an era in which information is readily available anytime, anywhere, misinformation is everywhere.

-Remember, anyone can post ABSOLUTELY ANYTHING, regardless of credibility or evidence to back it and one in which shock value is rewarded by clicks, views, and shares.
-If you are one of those people who needs to see data collections and what studies show, then Google Scholar is a good tool, along with directives from the WHO and CDC.
+Remember, anyone can post ABSOLUTELY ANYTHING, regardless of credibility or evidence to back it, and we live in an era in which shock value is rewarded by clicks, views, and shares.
+It is important to look for credible sources of information.
+(If you want to see data collections and what studies show, then Google Scholar is a good tool, along with directives from the WHO and CDC.)